Entry conditions for foreigners under visa obligation for up to 90 days

 - Roundtrip airplane ticket reservation.

-- Hotel reservation or official letter of invitation signed by the Hungarian Immigration and Naturalization Office or proof of group travel.
+- Hotel reservation or proof of group travel.

 - Confirmation letter from your health insurance company stating that you will be covered for at least 50.000 USD for any medical and repatriation expenses, for the whole period of stay and for the territory of every Schengen State.